paul-gauthier/easy-chat/README.md

 ## Created by ChatGPT

-Almost all the code in this repository was written by ChatGPT.
+Almost all the code in this repository was written by ChatGPT, using what I think is a novel workflow.

 I started by asking it to create the html for a simple chat app, with embedded css and js.
-After that, I just asked for changes, bug fixes, new features and improvements.
+After that, I just asked for changes, bug fixes, new features and improvements in plain English.

-It figured out where in the code to make changes and what changes to make.
+ChatGPT figured out how to make the requested changes, what parts of the code needed to be modified and what modifications to make.
 I reviewed the diffs it generated, and either accepted or rejected the proposed changes.
-If the changes weren't acceptable, I discarded them and improved my prompt to be more specific or explicit -- and tried again.
+If the changes weren't acceptable, I discarded them and improved my request to be more specific or explicit -- and tried again.

+In essence, I treated ChatGPT as a junior web developer.

 ### Example prompts